1964 United States presidential election in Tennessee

 The 1964 United States presidential election in Tennessee took place on November 3, 1964, as part of the 1964 United States presidential election.
 Tennessee voters chose 11 representatives, or electors, to the Electoral College, who voted for president and vice president.

-This was the first time Tennessee had voted Democrat since 1948.
+Incumbent Democratic president Lyndon B. Johnson won Tennessee with 55.50% of the vote to Republican nominee Barry Goldwater's 44.49%.
+This was the first time Tennessee had voted Democratic for president since 1948.

 Campaign

-Goldwater was an opponent of the Tennessee Valley Authority and stated that it "was a big fat sacred New Deal cow".
-He received significant criticism for this statement and later wrote that "You would have thought I had just shot Santa Claus" about the response.
-Peter O'Donnell, a financial backer of Goldwater's campaign, wrote a memo criticizing Goldwater for "shooting from the hip" and "kicking a sleeping dog".
+Goldwater supported privatizing the Tennessee Valley Authority, which he considered "a big fat sacred New Deal cow".
+He received significant criticism for this statement, of which he later wrote that "You would have thought I had just shot Santa Claus".
+Republican Party of Texas chair Peter O'Donnell, who had chaired the Draft Goldwater Committee and provided financial support to Goldwater's campaign, wrote a memo criticizing Goldwater for "shooting from the hip" and "kicking a sleeping dog".